FBA in the DRC

 Women, peace and security

 Women and girls are marginalized in processes related to peace and security in the DRC.
 In 2017, FBA launched a programme for inclusive peacebuilding in the country.
 The participants, working for both state and non-state organizations, were selected on the basis of their ability to influence the development in the war-torn eastern parts of the DRC.
 During 2017 and 2018 they were offered training sessions and continuous mentoring on integrating a gender perspective into their peacebuilding work.
 This includes, among other things, to promote the equal participation of women and men and to address the different security needs of different groups.
-During 2019, FBA is focusing on the promotion of gender mainstreaming within the participant’s organizations.
+During 2019 and 2020, FBA is focusing on the promotion of gender mainstreaming within the participant’s organizations.

 Click here to read the entire strategy for Sweden’s development cooperation with the DRC 2015–2019.
 According to a supplementary decision by the Swedish government, the strategy has been extended to also include the year 2020.